 9. Run a Virtual Trail

-I have run on many hotel and gym treadmills.
+I have run on many commercial treadmills at hotels and gyms.
 My favorite ones are those that have virtual terrains on bigger screens.
 I have run virtually all over the world.
 From tropical rain forests in Brazil to desert trails in Nevada.
 I have even ran parts of the Great Wall of China virtually.
 Some treadmill videos will speed up and slow down to match your pace.